gvwilson/sensibleadventures/coriandel/coriandel.md

 "Your pension," the emir sighed, not letting it be a question.

 The Karabandi nodded vigorously.
-"Armaq, Your Highness, not that anyone cares about that now.
+"Armaq, Your Grace, not that anyone cares about that now.
 Disgraceful how gratitude evaporates once people don't need you any more."

 "Mm."
 The emir steepled his fingers.
 "And which side were you on at Armaq?"